Choose your SQL server:

 A check constraint is the most generic constraint type.
 It allows you to specify that the value in a certain column must satisfy a Boolean (truth-value) expression.

-Check Properties allows you to add a new check constraint or edit an existing one.
-It is available from Table Editor, or from the corresponding nodes of the explorer tree.
+The Check Properties editor allows you to add a new check constraint or edit an existing one.
+This dialog can be invoked from Table Editor, or via the popup menu of the corresponding nodes of the explorer tree.

 Checks are created within Check Properties.
 In order to run the wizard you should either